ibm-cloud-docs/vsrx/readiness_errors.md

 {: #error-1024}
 The gateway readiness precheck failed with an unexpected exception.
 Try again or contact [IBM Support](/docs/vsrx?topic=gateway-appliance-getting-help).

+## Error 1025
+{: #error-1025}
+The IPMI interface is disabled for the Gateway host.
+Check IPMI status and enable the interface if is disabled.
+Try again or contact [IBM Support](/docs/vsrx?topic=gateway-appliance-getting-help).

 ## Error 1101
 {: #error-1101}
 An error occurred during the readiness check.
 Try again or contact [IBM Support](/docs/vsrx?topic=gateway-appliance-getting-help).